xrigueira/w-VP/README.md

 # w-imRF
- Iterative multiresolution Random Forest for anomaly discobery and classification.
+ Iterative multiresolution Random Forest for anomaly discovery and classification.